XChain-Platform/xchain-indexer/docs/README.md

 # XChain Platform - Documentation

-This directory contains basic information on the XChain Platformm and the various ACTIONS that are allowed on the platform.
+This directory contains information on the XChain Platform and the various `ACTIONS` that are supported on the platform.

 ## `ACTION` commands
 Below is a list of the defined `ACTION` commands and the function of each: